Gbemiga97/IAM_Portfolio/Cloud Access Control and Authentication in Microsoft Entra ID/README.md

 They rely on Microsoft Entra ID to manage user access to:

-Microsoft 365 (for productivity apps),
+- Microsoft 365 (for productivity apps),

-GitHub Enterprise,
+- GitHub Enterprise,

-Salesforce, and
+- Salesforce, and

-A custom-built HR Web App (hosted on Azure App Service).
+- A custom-built HR Web App (hosted on Azure App Service).

 However, Cousera’s leadership is concerned about unauthorized access and inconsistent user permissions.
 You’ve been brought in as a Microsoft Entra ID Administrator to strengthen authentication and authorization controls — ensuring secure, seamless access for employees, contractors, and admins.

 ## 🧠 Project Objectives:

-Implement Secure Authentication in Microsoft Entra ID
+**1. Implement Secure Authentication in Microsoft Entra ID**

-Enforce Multi-Factor Authentication (MFA) for all users.
+- Enforce Multi-Factor Authentication (MFA) for all users.

-Configure Conditional Access Policies for location-based sign-in.
+- Configure Conditional Access Policies for location-based sign-in.

-Enable Sign-in risk detection and User risk policies using Entra ID Identity Protection.
+- Enable Sign-in risk detection and User risk policies using Entra ID Identity Protection.

-Set Up Role-Based Authorization
+**2. Set Up Role-Based Authorization**

-Create custom Entra roles (e.g., App Manager, HR Admin, Developer).
+- Create custom Entra roles (e.g., App Manager, HR Admin, Developer).

-Assign least privilege access using built-in and custom roles.
+- Assign least privilege access using built-in and custom roles.

-Use Administrative Units (AUs) to delegate permissions by department.
+- Use Administrative Units (AUs) to delegate permissions by department.

-Configure and Test Access to Enterprise Applications
+**3. Configure and Test Access to Enterprise Applications**

-Register a custom HR web application in Microsoft Entra ID.
+- Register a custom HR web application in Microsoft Entra ID.

-Assign app roles (e.g., HR.User, HR.Admin) to users and groups.
+- Assign app roles (e.g., HR.User, HR.Admin) to users and groups.

-Test OAuth 2.0 / OpenID Connect authentication flow (using Postman or app registration portal).
+- Test OAuth 2.0 / OpenID Connect authentication flow (using Postman or app registration portal).

-Integrate another app (e.g., Salesforce or GitHub Enterprise Cloud) via SAML or OIDC SSO.
+- Integrate another app (e.g., Salesforce or GitHub Enterprise Cloud) via SAML or OIDC SSO.

-Set Up Privileged Identity Management (PIM)
+**3. Set Up Privileged Identity Management (PIM)**

-Enable PIM for directory roles.
+- Enable PIM for directory roles.

-Configure “Just-in-Time” (JIT) activation for Global Administrator and Application Administrator roles.
+- Configure “Just-in-Time” (JIT) activation for Global Administrator and Application Administrator roles.

-Require MFA for PIM activation and add justification notes.
+- Require MFA for PIM activation and add justification notes.

-Audit and Monitor Authentication Events
+**4. Audit and Monitor Authentication Events**

-Review sign-in logs and audit logs in Microsoft Entra ID.
+- Review sign-in logs and audit logs in Microsoft Entra ID.

-Generate a security report showing successful MFA challenges, blocked sign-ins, and risk detections.
+- Generate a security report showing successful MFA challenges, blocked sign-ins, and risk detections.

-Export the report and visualize it in Excel or Power BI.
+- Export the report and visualize it in Excel or Power BI.

 ## 🧱 Phase 1: Implement Secure Authentication (MFA & Conditional Access)
 ### Step 1️⃣ – Create Test Users and Groups

-1. Go to Microsoft Entra Admin Center → Users → New User → Create new users
+**1. Go to Microsoft Entra Admin Center → Users → New User → Create new users**

   - alice@cousera894.onmicrosoft.com (HR Manager)